mmbillah/personal_website/content/author/admin/_index.md

 organizations = [ {name="Washington State University", url="wsu.edu"}]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include distributed robotics, mobile computing and programmable matter."
+bio = "My research interest lies at the intersection of econometrics and machine learning."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""